 Preston Smith was close to two other PCIs and Za’Darius was close to three other PCIs, but we didn’t think there was enough disruption to award those.
 We think we were pretty strict on awarding the stat.

 Looking back to 2018, the Packers registered four PCIs on seven interceptions (57% of of interceptions were PCIs).
-Matthews, Clinton-Dix, Chis Odom each had one PCI and Blake Martinez and Reggie Gilbert split one PCI.
+Clay Matthews, HaHa Clinton-Dix, Chis Odom each had one PCI and Blake Martinez and Reggie Gilbert split one PCI.
+No one had more than one PCI in 2018, which, looking forward is more of a fluke than a trend.
+Or perhaps the Packers’ pass rush in 2018 just wasn’t very good.

 In 2017 the Packers amassed three PCIs on 10 interceptions (30%).
 Clay Matthews led the team with two PCIs and Nick Perry had one.